"An encounter that continues to support my acting career" Actor Takashi Nagayama

 She won an audition and made her debut in 1998, when she was cast in a TV Asahi drama series.

 Nagayama : "The experiences and encounters I had on the set of my debut film were invaluable.
-In particular, the words of Director Wakamatsu have stayed with me ever since."
+The words of Director Wakamatsu in particular still remain strong in my heart."

-Wakamatsu Setsuro, the master director who would later go on to work on films such as "The Eternal Sun" and "Whiteout," put his arm around the shoulder of the clueless newcomer Nagayama Takashi and said to him in the following words:
+Wakamatsu Setsuro, the master director who would later go on to work on films such as "The Unbroken Sun" and "Whiteout," put his arm around the shoulder of the clueless newcomer Nagayama Takashi and spoke to him in the following way.

 "What you're doing right now is amazing.
 Don't forget that."

 Nagayama : "I'll never forget those words.
-Director Wakamatsu, who works so closely with his actors, has allowed me to learn so much."
+Director Wakamatsu was someone who worked very closely with the actors, and I learned so much from him."

-With the help of a friend he met during his debut film, he has been with Geiei Productions since 2000.
-Nagayama is an honest person who values connections and encounters, but there was another big encounter that he had.
+With the help of a friend he met on his debut film, Nagayama has been with Geiei Productions since 2000.
+Nagayama is an honest person who values connections and encounters, but there are other significant encounters he has had.

-Nagayama : "Musical Prince of Tennis was a big thing for me.
+Nagayama : "Musical The Prince of Tennis was a huge experience for me.
 My teammates, the world of the show, and the fans who I'm still so connected to.
-It was a time when I was trying to venture into new places and new worlds, and I think I was able to find a big opening.
-Just like F2 Dreams (a unit within a Fuji TV variety show), the encounters I had back then are still very precious to me."
+It was a time when I was taking on new challenges, new places and new worlds, and I think I was able to find a great horizon.
+Just like F2 Dreams (a unit on Fuji TV's variety show), the encounters I had back then are still very precious to me."

-At the time, the term 2.5-dimensional musicals had not yet been coined, and some even went so far as to call it a "legend."
-As the driving force behind this popular production, he never forgets his gratitude for the work and the people he encountered.
+At the time, the term "2.5-dimensional musical" had not yet been coined, and some even called it a "legend."
+He led the popular production, and he never forgets his gratitude for the work and the people he encountered.

 Even for him, the reality of the coronavirus pandemic seems to be harsh.

 Nagayama : "It feels like I'm constantly being hit with invisible body blows.
-I have to wear a mask during rehearsals, and it's also difficult to communicate with the staff on set.
-There are times when I feel like I'm going negative.
-But rather than trying to force a way out of the situation, I have to calmly accept it and prepare a solution.
+I have to wear a mask during rehearsals, and it's difficult to communicate with the staff on set.
+There are times when I feel like I'm going to become negative.
+But rather than trying to force a way out of the situation, I need to calmly accept it and come up with a solution.
 I think that's what's necessary.
-Like going to a workshop, or taking the initiative to find a community and get a living."
+Like going to a workshop, or taking the initiative to find a community and get some sustenance."

-It's not easy to continue fighting through the coronavirus pandemic, which continues to deal a blow to the entertainment industry and has no end in sight.
+It is not easy to continue fighting the coronavirus pandemic, which continues to hit the entertainment industry hard and with no end in sight.

-Even in such circumstances, there is one work that has borne fruit by cherishing encounters and continuing to pursue them without giving up.
+Even in such circumstances, there are works that have come to fruition by cherishing encounters and continuing to run without giving up.

 Nagayama : "I just finished filming a movie recently.
 It was a really tough location shoot, with a small number of people, long takes, and a limited number of days, from morning to night."

-In long takes, the number of lines and steps to remember at once increases several times.
+When shooting long takes without cutting, the number of lines and steps to be memorized at once increases several times.
 To do that with a small number of actors requires not only skill and experience, but also immeasurable concentration and physical strength.
-But as he talks, his expression is filled with a sense of accomplishment and joy.
+However, as he speaks, his expression is filled with a sense of accomplishment and joy.

 Nagayama : "I can't go into the details of the film, but it's directed by Jun Akiyama.
-Mr. Akiyama is a pioneer, and I always learn from his producing skills.
-We've known each other for a long time, and he promised me that he would make a film with Takashi, and after 17 years, he has kept that promise.
-He's a director who values the individuality of his actors, and this film also has a diverse cast, including an actress from Takarazuka and a model."
+Akiyama-san is a pioneer, and I'm always learning from his producing skills.
+We've known each other for a long time, and he promised me that he would make a film with Takashi, and after 17 years, he has finally fulfilled that promise.
+He's a director who values the individuality of his actors, and this film also has a diverse cast that's appealing, including an actress from Takarazuka Revue and a model."

-The title and release date have yet to be decided, but he will likely make an announcement on his blog in the future.
+The title and release date have not yet been decided, but he will likely make an announcement on his blog in the future.

 What kind of work will he, who values encounters and friends, introduce us to?